jncc/sac-microsite/README.md

 After which the updated files on the `develop` branch which will be automatically redeployed to the internal beta site at http://beta-sac.

-#### Updating the live site
+## Publishing to the live site

-Updating the live site is done by merging the changes from the develop branch onto master and then running the sac-microsite-deploy-to-live job
+Merge the changes from the develop branch onto master:

         git checkout master
         git merge develop
         git push

-Next run the sac-microsite-deploy-to-live job.
+Run  the `sac-microsite-deploy-to-live` Jenkins job.

-## Live site deployment
+## Jenkins pipeline

-We have created an Jenkins pipeline to deploy the site to live which is triggered currently on commits to master, that pipeline is commited alongside the code at [deployment/jenkins/deploy-to-live-pipeline](deployment/jenkins/deploy-to-live-pipeline) where it just needs to be fed the correct variables, i.e.;
+We have created an Jenkins pipeline [deployment/jenkins/deploy-to-live-pipeline](deployment/jenkins/deploy-to-live-pipeline) that just needs to be fed the correct variables, i.e.;

     AWS_DEFAULT_REGION = '${AWS_REGION}'
     AWS_SQS_QUEUE_HOST = '${AWS_SQS_QUEUE_HOST}'